Osterneck/AOX/README.md

-# AOX-HF WTI Price Forecasting — V.3 Hybrid Ensemble with Regime-Conditional Alpha Signal
+# AOX v.1 (2023) and AOX-HF v.3 (2026)  WTI Price Forecasting — v.3 Hybrid Ensemble with Regime-Conditional Alpha Signal

-**Author:** Alex Osterneck, CLA, MSCS, MSIT, M.Acc (candidate)
-**Entity:** Ai70000, Ltd. — Quantitative Research & Production Laboratory
+**Author:** Alex Osterneck, CLA, MSCS, MSIT **Entity:** Ai70000, Ltd. (Quantitative Research & Production Lab)
-**Version:** V.3 — May 28, 2026
+**Version:** v.3 — May 28, 2026
-**Sequel to:** Multivariate-time-series WTI-forecasting with VAR(p) and VARMA (CTU-610, 11/12/23)
+**Sequel to:** Multivariate-time-series WTI-forecasting with VAR(p) and VARMA (11/12/23)

 ---

 ## Overview

-This repository contains the complete source code and data for the paper:
+This repository contains the complete production-ready source code and data for the quant-model:

-> **WTI Price Forecasting V.3: AOX-HF Hybrid Ensemble with Regime-Conditional Alpha Signal**
+> **WTI Price Forecasting v.3: AOX-HF Hybrid Ensemble with Regime-Conditional Alpha Signal**
 > Alex Osterneck, Ai70000, Ltd. (2026)

-The paper introduces AOX-HF (Autoregressive Oil Exchange Index — High Frequency), a proprietary macro-adjusted WTI context index, and documents:
+The quant-model introduces AOX-HF (Autoregressive Oil Exchange Index — High Frequency), a proprietary macro-adjusted WTI context index, and documents:

-- 4.80% MAPE on 10-day forward WTI price forecasting (V.1 benchmark, 2023)
+- 4.80% MAPE on 10-day forward WTI price forecasting (v.1 benchmark, 2023)
 - Three independent Granger causality confirmations across 2015-2025
 - A regime-conditional interday alpha signal (vol > 45%, DGS10 > 1%)
-- A price alpha signal: 67% OOS directional accuracy, 1.94% expected value per trade, 2.00 win/loss ratio in supply management shock environments
+- A price-alpha signal: 67% OOS directional accuracy, 1.94% expected value per trade, 2.00 win/loss ratio in supply management shock environments

 ---

 ## Disclaimer

 This repository and all associated code, indices, signals, and analyses are produced exclusively for institutional counterparties including hedge funds, commodity trading advisors, proprietary trading desks, energy portfolio managers, and institutional procurement operations.
-Nothing herein constitutes investment advice, a recommendation to buy or sell any security or commodity, or an offer or solicitation of any kind.
-Ai70000, Ltd. does not manage, advise, or handle funds on behalf of retail or individual investors.
+Nothing herein constitutes investment advice, a recommendation to buy or sell any security or commodity, or an offer or solicitation of any kind. ai70000, Ltd. does not manage, advise, or handle funds on behalf of retail or individual investors.
 All hypothetical performance results are for illustrative purposes only.
 Past performance does not guarantee future results.

 ---